Oktoberfest Guide for the Thrifty Traveler

 Should you dress up?

-By booking your flights and hotels with points or a flight deal, you can save a significant amount, and be able to enjoy Oktoberfest without breaking the bank.
-I highly recommend Oktoberfest and also exploring the areas outside of Munich in Bavaria.
-Germany is a beautiful country and with the Euro as cheap as it is, now is the time to go!
+By booking your flights and hotels with points or a flight deal, you can save a significant amount and enjoy Oktoberfest without breaking the bank.
+I highly recommend crossing Oktoberfest off your bucket list and also exploring the areas outside of Munich in Bavaria.
+Germany is a beautiful country and attending Oktoberfest is the perfect excuse to visit!